ilastik/ilastikrag/docs/source/accumulators.rst

 - ``edge`` accumulators process tables of **edge pixels** (and corresponding values)
 - ``sp`` features process the **dense volume** of labels and values.

-All accumulators inherit from one of the two accumulator base classes:

- - :class:`~ilastikrag.accumulators.BaseEdgeAccumulator`
- - :class:`~ilastikrag.accumulators.BaseSpAccumulator`

 You can implement your own accumulators, but ``ilastikrag`` comes with the following built-in accumulators, already activated by default: